mcc-us/bookkeeping/_pages/chap09.cash.md

 ---

-**Replenishing Petty Cash Fund**

-1. Total the columns on the petty cash analysis sheet.
-2. Total vouchers/receipts **+** cash on hand should **=** the amount of the fund, $(15.25 + 159.75 = 175.00)$.
-3. Write a check to replenish the petty cash fund at the end of each month or sooner if the fund is low. *See RED box above*.
-4. Prepare the journal entry to record the check.

 ### 4. Internal Controls for Petty Cash

-1. One person is in charge of the `petty cash analysis/sheet` fund & expenditures.
-This person has sole control, and is the only one authorized to make payments to/from the fund.
+1. **One person is in charge** of the `petty cash analysis/sheet` fund & expenditures.
+   1. This person has sole control, and is the only one authorized to make payments to/from the fund.

 2. Write petty cash fund checks to the person in charge of the fund, **NOT CASH.**